Casing TEK: Boost Growth and Maximize Harvest

 For species that react well to casing, many growers see yields improve by 20–50% over many flushes.

-- Perlite: Good for controlling humidity in grow chambers, but it does not work well as a casing material.
+• Perlite – useful for humidity control but not as primary casing material.

 How to Make a Casing Layer – Step-by-Step